Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR

 \subsection{Contextual conditioning}

 Auto-regressive LLMs have exhibited capabilities in in-context learning \cite{radford_learning_nodate}, instruction following \cite{ouyang_training_2022}, and knowledge synthesis \cite{stiennon_learning_2022}.
 Such capabilities have been applied to solving domain adaptation in speech recognition for rare words or out-of-domain context through contextual biasing \cite{choudhury_likelihood_2022} and prompting fine-tuned models \cite{liao_zero-shot_2023,yang_generative_2023,li_prompting_2023,yang_generative_2023}.
-With GFD, such problem setting can be tackled by leveraging a performant LLM as is through prompting without further fine-tuning.
+Using GFD, this problem can be addressed by directly leveraging a high-performing LLM through prompting, without the need for additional fine-tuning.